 Q: Let $x \in X$.
-Is every neighborhood of x homeomorphic to Y?3
+Is every neighborhood of x homeomorphic to Y?
+No; but every point x has some neighborhood that is homeomorphic to Y.

 Definition 3.
 An n-dimensional manifold (or an n-manifold, for short) is a topological space that is Hausdorff, Second Countable, and locally homeomorphic to an open ball in \mathbb{R}^n .